We are an Art Gallery, an Agency and a small independent Publishing House: streets all over the World, a sight of reality, the eyes of the street.

 1. A critical review of a portfolio will incur a minimum fee of 40 euros.
 This fee applies only to portfolios that we determine meet our criteria for quality and potential impact.

-We will consider editorial proposals only from submissions that truly stand out among the many we receive.
-Our commitment to quality means we do not support mediocre photography or projects that lack creativity and vision.
-Editing costs for projects that are recognised as worthy will range from €100 to €150, reflecting the high standards we maintain in all our endeavours.
-Authors will receive two PDFs — one in low resolution and one in high resolution for printing — along with a release in our on-demand catalogue.
+We only consider editorial proposals from submissions that stand out among the many we receive.
+Our commitment to quality means we do not support projects that lack creativity or vision.
+For worthy projects, editing fees will range from €100 to €150.
+Accepted authors will receive two PDFs — one low-resolution for online use and one high-resolution for printing — along with a printed copy of their book, which will also be included in our on-demand catalogue.
+We look forward to discovering outstanding work that aligns with our vision.

 By adhering to strict criteria and supporting only the most exceptional works, we aim to foster a vibrant community of artists and promote photography that genuinely matters.
 We look forward to your contributions and collaboration in this exciting endeavour!